taythebot/lightpath/README.md

 CDN written in Lua using Nginx and Redis.

-## Notice: Rework In Progress
-I'm currently working on making this project more user friendly.
-There is a list of upcoming features below!

-You can view progress in the "dev" branch and projects dashboard "beta".
-All new code will remain opensource as always.

-Upcoming Features:
-* Server cluster management
-* Dashboard & API
-* Analytics via Clickhouse and Kafka
-* Load balancing
-* Automatic SSL certificates via Let's Encrypt
-* Web Application Firewall with ModSecurity ruleset support
-* Rate limiting
-* Captcha Support (Hcaptcha, Recaptcha, Geetest)
-* Custom block pages
-* Javascript bot verification
-* DNS management via third party services

 ## Description
 CDN, content delivery network, written in Lua using Openresty (Nginx).
 Website configurations (backend, cache rules, edge rules, etc) are stored in Redis.